LaunchDarkly vocabulary

 Percentage rollout

-A percentage rollout is a targeting rule that serves a given flag variation to a specified percentage of contexts that encounter the flag.
-A common use case for percentage rollouts is to increment the percentage of customers targeted by a flag over time until 100% of the customers receive one variation of a flag.
+is a rollout option for a targeting rule that serves a given flag variation to a specified percentage of contexts that encounter the flag.
+A common use case for percentage rollouts is to manually increment the percentage of customers targeted by a flag over time until 100% of the customers receive one variation of a flag.

 Prerequisite